kamiakhs/https-mailto/README.md

 # https-mailto
-https link that redirects to mailto because discord doesn't like mailto in markdown (embeds)
+Https link that redirects to Mailto because Discord doesn't like Mailto in Markdown (embeds).